DCgov/dcgov.github.io/_pages/index.md

 # [Reaching Out >>](/contact)

-You can also reach out to us with questions or suggestions regarding the District's open government, data, and code.
+You can also reach out with questions or suggestions regarding the District's open government, data, and code.
+Find out how on the [Contact page](/contact).